debrisapron/tracktion-engine-hello-world/README.md

 I wanted a dead-simple, minimalist example of a [JUCE app](https://github.com/juce-framework/JUCE) with [Tracktion Engine](https://github.com/Tracktion/tracktion_engine) and couldn't find one, so I made one.

+UPDATE 2024-07-21: Now uses TE v3.0!
+May be a bit wobbly as it's quite new.
+Use tag v2.1.0 if you want the previous version.

 ## DISCLAIMER

 - I barely know what I'm doing, use at your own risk